 Obesity shortens a cat’s life and makes them more likely to develop diseases.
 Even being moderately overweight reduces a cat’s life expectancy.
 A 2.8-fold increase in mortality has been shown in obese cats (8-12 years old) compared to lean cats.

-A large lifetime study of Labrador Retrievers found that a moderately overweight group of dogs lived nearly two years less than their leaner counterparts.
+A large, lifetime study of Labrador retrievers found that a moderately overweight group of dogs lived nearly two years less than their leaner counterparts.
 This is a sobering statistic, as it was always accepted that heavy dogs lived a shorter time than lean dogs, but only by about 6-12 months.
 It is reasonable to expect we would see similar results in a study performed on overweight cats.

-Obese cats develop an increased risk for:
+Obese cats develop an increased risk of the following problems:

 - Diabetes mellitus

 - Osteoarthritis and faster degeneration of affected joints

 Obese cats who stop eating are at significant risk of developing a potentially life-threatening liver condition called hepatic lipidosis.
 Other potential complications of obesity in cats include skin and coat problems and difficulty fighting infectious diseases.

 How can I tell if my cat is obese?

 The first step in dealing with an overweight or obese cat is to recognize and acknowledge that there is a problem.
 Unfortunately, we are inundated with images in the media of overweight cats, making it challenging to understand what healthy looks like.
 Your veterinarian and veterinary health care team can assist with an assessment.

 You can assess your cat's body condition at home by checking how much fat they have covering their ribs and comparing that to the feel of your hand.
 Start by feeling the dog’s ribs just behind their front legs.